CAFECA-IO/KnowledgeManagement/TideBit-DeFi/creating_cash_flow_statement_for_cryptocurrency.md

 Cash paid to customers for CFD trading profits: ($384)

-Cryptocurrencies: $900

 Purchase of cryptocurrencies: ($900.9)

-NET CASH FLOW FROM OPERATING ACTIVITIES: $625.1
+NET CASH FLOW FROM OPERATING ACTIVITIES: ($274.9)

+Supplemental schedule of non-cash operating activities：

+Cryptocurrency inflows: $900

 ---